-Explore the Destinations we are going to visit this year
+Explore the destinations we are going to visit this year

 What is ASEAN?

-Find out more about ASEAN in the following short Video.
+Find out more about ASEAN in the following short video.

 Each year we aim to visit interesting cities that give an understanding of the culture and business in the ASEAN countries.
-With this year’s theme focusing on the Smart, Digital, and Sustainable aspects of the region we evaluated 3 countries to give us the most insight about it.
+In this year’s edition of exploreASEAN we chose to include also ASEAN+ countries.
+Read more about what ASEAN+ means here.

-Thailand boasts a rich history and culture, steeped in religious tradition perfect tropical islands, fascinating ethnic communities, and a rich architectural history, Thailand is undoubtedly one of Asia’s most popular destinations
+Thailand boasts a rich history and culture, steeped in religious tradition perfect tropical islands, fascinating ethnic communities, and a rich architectural history, Thailand is undoubtedly one of Asia’s most popular destinations.

 Manufacturing is one of the most important sectors of ASEAN second-largest economy Thailand.
 Therefore, it is not surprising that Thailand is one of the largest manufacturing hubs in Southeast Asia.
 The country produces a variety of goods such as textiles and apparel, footwear, electronics, machinery, including computers, automobiles and parts, gems, and rubber.

 Thailand’s government currently is investing in four major infrastructure projects with the aim of transforming Thailand into a leading ASEAN investment and business center.

 A country with big multinational corporations such as Samsung, LG or Hyundai has raised global importance in the value chain within the last few years.
 With its 17 Free Trade Agreements, including ASEAN, EFTA and EU, South Korea is a major international trading partner.